hack3ric/mimic/README.md

 ## License

-The project is licensed under GNU General Public License version 2 (GPLv2).
+The project is licensed under GNU General Public License version 2 only (GPL-2.0-only).
 See LICENSE for more details.